After receiving my BS degree in dietetics from UF, will I be a Registered Dietitian?

 - Keep trying to match in the post-match period from April to August (not all programs fill their classes during the match)

-- Continue to get experience if necessary
+- Continue to get experience

 - Apply for internships again for the Fall match (deadline in September) for November appointment date (DI usually begins in January)